 Graduate engineering jobs

-Talented graduate engineers are in high demand to help plug the industry's skills gap, so whether you're scientifically minded, feel you would excel in a hands-on environment, or are more focused on consultancy and the wider picture, there's an engineering job for you.
+Talented graduate engineers are in high demand to help plug the industry's skills gap.
+So, whether you're scientifically minded, feel you would excel in a hands-on environment or are more focused on consultancy and the broader picture, there's an engineering job for you.

 Aerospace engineer